aschampion/heraclitus/notes.md

 - Once a delta version has been propagated to all dependent nodes in AG, gets squashed/appended into squashing version
 - APIControllers act directly on squashing versions/pending delta versions
-- ModelController clients must attempt to work on the squashing version and rebase on proximal parent if squashing version has changed
+- Storage clients must attempt to work on the squashing version and rebase on proximal parent if squashing version has changed

 Alternatively:
 [History] -> [Prox. parent] -> [Delta versions being propagated]